iot-lab/iot-lab-radio/README.rst

 To perform the different step on the nodes (send packets, collect, clear) we use the serial port on which we send commands.
 Thanks to the serial aggregator tool which allows us to aggregate all serial ports of nodes very easily.
-We also manage error detection when receiving packets (eg. bad crc & magic number, ...)
+We also manage error detection when receiving packets (eg. CRC & Magic Number, ...)

 Radio characterization firmware